Database Basics

 Creating a Database

-To create a database, simply select File/New/Database… from the main menu.
+To create a database, simply select from the main menu.

 For a native EViews database, simply enter a name for the database in the field labeled DB File name/path, then click on the button marked OK.
 This will create a new EViews database in the current path.

-To create a database in a different directory, you can enter the full path and database name in the DB File name/path edit field.
+To create a database in a different directory, you can enter the full path and database name in the edit field.
 Alternatively, you can browse to the desired directory.
 Simply click on the Browse Files button to call up the common file dialog, and then navigate to the target directory.
-Enter the name of the new database in the File name edit field, then click on the OK button to accept the information and close the file dialog.
-EViews will put the new path and filename in the DB File name/path edit field.
+Enter the name of the new database in the edit field, then click on the button to accept the information and close the file dialog.
+EViews will put the new path and filename in the edit field.

-The Browse Registry and Add to Registry buttons provide a convenient way to recall information associated with a previously registered database or to include the new database in the database registry (see “The Database Registry”).
+Add to Registry buttons provide a convenient way to recall information associated with a previously registered database or to include the new database in the database registry (see

 A database can also be created from the command line or in a program using the command: